 - Merck, Sharpe & Dohme Corp. v.
 Actavis Laboratories FL, Inc.: Represented Actavis as ANDA-defendant in patent litigation involving Merck’s branded antifungal drug Noxafil® (posaconazole).
 Following a bench trial in the U.S. District Court for the District of New Jersey, the case was settled favorably.

 - Sanofi-Aventis U.S. LLC v.
-Fresenius Kabi USA, LLC: Representing Fresenius Kabi and Actavis as ANDA-defendants in patent litigation involving Sanofi’s branded cancer drug Jevtana® (cabazitaxel).
-Following a bench trial in the U.S. District Court for the District of New Jersey, the case is currently on appeal.
+Fresenius Kabi USA, LLC: Represented Fresenius Kabi and Actavis as ANDA-defendants in patent litigation involving Sanofi’s branded cancer drug Jevtana® (cabazitaxel).
+Following a bench trial in the U.S. District Court for the District of New Jersey, the Court found one of the two asserted patents to be valid and infringed and found the other patent to be invalid as obvious.

 - In re: Copaxone 775 Patent Litigation: Represented Teva Pharmaceuticals USA, Inc. before the U.S. District Court for the District of Delaware in patent litigation regarding manufacturing methods for Teva’s branded product Copaxone®.The case was settled favorably prior to trial.